MichaelOchel/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 | Electric meter refresh priority | ElectricMeterRefreshPriority | Set the refresh priority for the Electric meter sensor value.
 Can be never, low priority, medium priority or high priority. | false | false | never |
 | Output current refresh priority | OutputCurrentRefreshPriority | Set the refresh priority for the output current sensor value.
 Can be never, low priority, medium priority or high priority. | false | false | never |

+### digitalSTROM-Scenes
-The digitalSTROM-scenes can be defined with following parameters.
+The digitalSTROM-Scenes can be defined with following parameters.

 | Parameter Label | Parameter ID| Description  | Required | Advanced |
 |-----------------|------------------------|--------------|----------------- |------------- |